 Cygexpa (also pronounced Cygexba) became a corporate culture, held together by ties of religion, tradition and economics.
-Unlike many of the great Houses it did not see any need to dominate or micromanage the diverse worlds within its dominion, they could take care of themselves.
+Unlike many of the Great Houses it did not see any need to dominate or micromanage the diverse worlds within its dominion, they could take care of themselves.
 What Cygexpa did was to control the interstellar wormhole networks, trade and communications between the worlds, which was a far more powerful mean of dominance.
 On the Cygexpa worlds the citizens, known as Employees, lived in relative prosperity.
 Employeehood is not automatic or mandatory, when a person reached maturity they swear an oath of allegiance to Cygexpa and become an Employee.
 There was the (formal) possibility for a young person to emigrate instead, and in some cases Cygexpa refused to employ - an event which is regarded as equivalent to being declared unfit to live, most victims simply kill themselves.
 Most Employees found life outside the House unthinkable - they are the Chosen Ones.

 The basic tenets of the corporate religion were that the employees work for shareholder value, which is the highest good.
-Lohengrin (formally titled Divine CEO) will reward the faithful and industrious, while the sinners who break the sacred corporate policy will be demoted, punished or even excommunicated - fired.
+Lohengrin (formally titled The Divine CEO) will reward the faithful and industrious, while the sinners who break the sacred corporate policy will be demoted, punished or even excommunicated - fired.
 While material gain and power was not to be dismissed, true value comes from the inner satisfaction of creating wealth for others.
 Other rewards to the faithful is uploading to the Ancestor Banks or becoming a Shareholder.

-The Shareholders own Cygexpa, although they took no actual part in running it (that is done by Lohengrin and its executive seraphim).
+The Shareholders owned Cygexpa, although they took no actual part in running it (that is done by Lohengrin and its executive seraphim).
 Most were immensely wealthy beings, with their own corners of Cygexpa they ruled as feudal lords.
 The highest aspiration of an Employee was to become a Shareholder, although beyond owning shares in corporate banks most are infinitely far away from it.

-The changing circumstances began giving the hyperturings in charge of Cygexpa a number of headaches.
+The changing circumstances began giving the archai in charge of Cygexpa a number of headaches.
 New internal problems resulting from the ripple effect of new ascends and transcends was an increasing number of rebellious worlds that began setting up their own trade and communications, often supported by raiders and independent traders.
 This had always been a problem to some extent, but usually the amount of defections was hardly noticeable in the big picture.
 Although Cygexpa had never been averse to use force to make an example, if this is done too often and in too obvious a way memetic spin doctoring becomes increasingly difficult.
 A further problem was many Employees find the whole idea of rebelling so baffling that they often tried to preach and reason with the rebels too much, giving them a chance to plan and act.